AOSC-Archive/aosc-wiki/developers/aosc-os-package-styling-manual.md

 For descriptions of different cryptographic hash algorithms, and for identification of insecure (and therefore unacceptable) algorithms, refer to this [Wikipedia chapter](https://en.wikipedia.org/wiki/Cryptographic_hash_function#Cryptographic_hash_algorithms) under "Cryptographic Hash Function".

+`$CHKSUM` will become a required value in the near future.

 ### VCS Variables

 VCS (Version Control System) based sources may use any one of the each combinations.